 - Google “Leetcode sucks” and read some encouraging rants on Reddit.

 - Revisit step 1 about a month later.

-I used to despise Leetcode.
-Unfamiliar problems would frustrate me.
-Obscure solutions and math tricks would practically get my blood boiling.
-Who cares about any of this?
-When will any of this be relevant?
+I’m not a fan of Leetcode.
+Poorly worded problems frustrate me.
+Obscure solutions and math tricks practically get my blood boiling.
+Who cares?
+When will I ever use any of this?

-Want to ace your interviews?
+Want to ace tech interviews?
 Good luck doing that if you’ve tunnel-visioned into the Leetcode grind.
-What about these other important skills?
+What about these other important areas?

 - Polishing your resume.

 - Preparing questions for interviewers.